 Ludwig Wittgenstein's Last Words

 Ludwig Wittgenstein's Last Words is a typographic work of art that was created for a group exhibition at Lorimoto Gallery.
 The piece is a collaboration between Allie Rex and myself and it recieved a certificate of typogrpahic excellence from the Type Director's Club.
 The title of the piece is also its most literal description.
 Ludwig Wittgenstein's last words—carved into, and falling from, a single, unbroken piece of painted mylar.
 Wittgenstein once said, “Language is a part of our organism and no less complicated than it.”
 His philosophical writings blur the line between language and existence.
-This belief imbued his own final words with a special weight.
+This belief imbued his own final words with a particular weight.
 As he fell from being so to his words fall from the mylar.
 The bronze and pink palette reference the inside and outside of flesh.
 A portrait of the end of someone's language.
 Side note: Allie and I are married and at the time that we made this piece we had been together for 19 years.
-In all that time of working on our own projects side-by-side we never once collaborated on a project until this one.
+In all that time of working on our own projects side-by-side we never collaborated on a project until this one.